-Mon - Thur: 8:00am - 5:00pm
+Mon - Fri: 8:00am - 4:00pm

-Man-made, or cultured marble, on the other hand, is a material that typically costs less than its natural alternative.
-This material is developed as a combination of liquid polymer resin, coloring, and marble dust.
+Man-made, or cultured marble, is a material that typically costs less than its natural alternative.
+This material is developed as a combination of liquid polymer resin, coloring and marble dust.
 Cultured marble is ultimately a mimic of natural marble.
-It looks similar in color and design, but is not in fact made of natural stone.
+It looks similar in color and design, but it is not in fact made of natural stone.

 Some will say cultured marble looks almost identical to real marble countertops.
 Man-made marble comes in pretty much every color as natural marble and has dyed veins added to make it look real.